 So, when purchasing clothes from recycled textile, know that there are good developments going.
 But also keep on asking brands what they exactly mean with their labels, with above named top three in mind.
 Being informed is key to making a considerate buying decision, as we vote with our money the kind of world we’d like to see.

 Do you want to know more about recycled textiles or do you have questions for Aniek or Rachel?
 Feel free to do that in the comments below.
-Do you see mistakes?
+Did you like this?
+Perhaps you will like our previous article ‘Rising Need For Ethical Behaviour and Sustainable Practices‘ Do you see mistakes?
 Let us know!
 Do you want to stay informed?
 Sign up for our Newsletter or social via Facebook and Instagram.